 Free-Writing Bullet Journal Ideas

 There is no right or wrong way to keep this journal, so let yourself be free to express yourself in whatever way you like.
 All you need to do is to spend a bit of time each day writing in it.

 It can be lyrics you love from a song you heard.
 It can be a poem that touched you.
 It can be a rant about something someone did that really upset you or something amazing you hope for in the far-away future.
 Whatever you want to write about, you get to write about.

-This kind of journaling makes it easier for you to recognize yourself by focusing on certain themes.
+This kind of journaling makes it easier to get in touch with your true self by focusing on certain themes.
 What makes you happy?
 What seems to make you sad?
 You really get to know yourself when you write in a journal, and that’s what makes it so beneficial to people who suffer from ordinary stress, anxiety and depression.

 With or without therapy, keeping a journal is a powerful tool for getting to know yourself.
 There is no right or wrong way to feel, but you do know you may be able to change the way you think and feel by focusing on the good things.
 You can’t control what happens in life, but you may be able to control your reaction to the things that happen to you in life.
 It’s your power, and no one can take that from you.